denschu/elk-example/README.md

-Logfilemanagement for Spring Boot Applications with Logstash, Elastichsearch and Kibana
+Log Management for Spring Boot Applications with Logstash, Elastichsearch and Kibana
 ====================================================================================

 For further informations and detailed installation instructions please refer to my blog post on the codecentric Blog.
 The following instructions give on a quick overview.

-# Clone the repository
+## Clone the repository

 ```shell
 git clone http://github.com/denschu/elk-example
 cd elk-example
 ```

-# Install and run Elasticsearch
+## Install and run Elasticsearch

 ```shell
 curl -O https://download.elasticsearch.org/elasticsearch/elasticsearch/elasticsearch-1.1.1.tar.gz